OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

    A compute node reboot is required to initially enable huge pages.
    Future compute node upgrades can happen without reboots after huge pages are enabled.
-The 1024x2MB huge page setting is configured by default starting in Tungsten Fabric Release 2005, but is not active in any compute node until the compute node is rebooted to enable the setting.
+The 1024x2MB huge page setting is configured by default starting in OpenSDN Release 2005, but is not active in any compute node until the compute node is rebooted to enable the setting.